andrew-kemp-dahlberg/terraform-okta-saml_app/README.md

 ### Required Inputs

- Name  Description  Type  name  Application label  string  environment  Information to authenticate with Okta Provider  object  admin_note  Administrative notes and metadata about the application  object
+ Name  Description  Type  environment  Information to authenticate with Okta Provider  object  name  Application label  string  admin_note  Administrative notes and metadata about the application  object

 ### Optional Inputs

- Name  Description  Type  Default  saml_app  SAML application configuration  object  null  roles  Role-based assignments for groups  list(object)  See variables.tf  authentication_policy  Authentication policy level or ID  string  "high"  base_schema  Application user base schema properties  list(object)  custom_schema  Custom schema properties for the Okta app  list(object)
+ Name  Description  Type  Default  saml_app  SAML application configuration  object  null  roles  Role-based assignments for groups  list(object)  See variables.tf  authentication_policy  Authentication policy level or ID  string  "high"  schema  Schema configuration and profile mappings  list(object)  Default username schema

 ## Outputs

- Name  Description  `saml_app`  SAML application details (id, label, status, sign-on mode, entity ID, metadata URL)  `app_url`  Application embed URL  `app_settings`  SAML settings (SSO URL, audience, subject format)  `admin_note_details`  Admin configuration (management info, owner, lifecycle settings)  `app_roles`  Application roles configuration
+ Name  Description  saml_app  SAML application details (id, label, status, sign-on mode, entity ID)  app_url  Application embed URL  app_settings  SAML settings (SSO URL, audience, subject format)  admin_note_details  Admin configuration (management info, owner, lifecycle settings)  app_roles  Application roles configuration  features  Application features (primarily SCIM)  schema_transformation_status  Status of schema transformation

 ## SAML Application Configuration

-The module supports extensive configuration options for SAML applications through the `saml_app` variable.
-This includes:
+The module supports extensive configuration options for SAML applications through the `saml_app` variable, with all properties defaulting to `null` to allow for preconfigured app templates.
+When using a custom application (not preconfigured), you must provide at minimum:

-- Basic settings (SSO URL, audience, logo)
-- Accessibility settings
-- Endpoint configurations
-- SAML protocol settings
-- Certificate management
-- User management settings
-- Attribute statements
+- `sso_url`: The SSO URL for the application
+- `audience`: The audience URI for the application
+- `logo`: URL to the application logo

+For custom applications, the module applies sensible defaults for all SAML settings while allowing you to override any specific setting as needed.

 ## Role-Based Access

 The module creates Okta groups for role-based access to the application.
 Each role can:

-- Be included in SAML attribute statements
+- Be included in SAML attribute statements (when `attribute_statement = true`)
 - Have a custom profile for application assignments
 - Be used for automatic privilege assignment within the application

+Groups are created with the naming pattern `APP-ROLE-{APP_NAME}-{ROLE_NAME}`.

 ## Schema Customization